-Political demonstrations continue in most major cities, including Caracas and Merida (see below), San Cristobal, Valencia, Maracay, Maracaibo, Barquisimeto and Porlamar.
+Political demonstrations have taken place in most major cities, including Caracas, Merida, San Cristobal, Valencia, Maracay, Maracaibo, Barquisimeto and Porlamar.
 Some of these demonstrations have been violent, with roadblocks on main streets and avenues, and have included the use of firearms.
 There have been injuries and deaths.

 Further demonstrations are expected.
 You should remain alert and avoid any large gatherings.
 Protests may also cause disruption to travel plans.